 What are the most important things to know about darunavir?

 Darunavir can cause serious, life-threatening side effects.
-These includeproblems, severe skin rash and allergic reactions, and .
+These include liver problems, severe skin rash, allergic reactions, and drug interactions.

-Some people taking darunavir in combination with either ritonavir or cobicistat ( used with darunavir) may develop liver problems, which can be life-threatening.
-People with a history of chronic (HBV) or (HCV) may have an increased risk of developing new or worsening liver problems while taking darunavir in combination with either ritonavir or cobicistat.
+Some people taking darunavir in combination with either ritonavir or cobicistat (pharmacokinetic enhancers used with darunavir) may develop liver problems, which can be life-threatening.
+People with a history of chronic hepatitis B virus infection (HBV) or hepatitis C virus infection (HCV) may have an increased risk of developing new or worsening liver problems while taking darunavir in combination with either ritonavir or cobicistat.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems: